AshFoster/foodie-favourites/README.md

   - __As a Site User I can view a paginated list of restaurant posts so that I can easily select a post to view__

     - On the restaurant page and profile pages of users who have posted or favourtied restaurant posts, when there are more than 3 posts to be displayed they are split onto multiple pages to prevent there being too many on any one page.
-    - There are buttons below the posts which take the user to the next or prevous pages.
-If a next or previous page does not exist then the associated button is not displayed.
+    - There are buttons below the posts for each page of restaurants that take the user to the particular page that each one represents when clicked.
+    - If there are a lot of pages (above 7 or 8), on smaller screens the buttons will not display correctly and will extend over their parent element.
+This currenlty not a problem but will need to be rectifed when the number of pages increase significantly.
+The number of restaurants per page could be increased, or the way in which the pagination is displayed could be changed.

   - __As a Site User I can filter the available restaurant posts so that I can see posts which are more specified to my needs__